 The illness caused by the influenza virus tends to be worse than illnesses caused by other viruses which cause a flu-like illness.
 Even if you are young and fit, flu can make you ill enough to need to go to bed.

+Most people recover completely from flu in 2-7 days.
 Typically, symptoms are at their worst after 1-2 days.
 Then they usually gradually ease over several days.
 An irritating cough may persist for a week or so after other symptoms have gone.
-Most people recover completely within 2-7 days.

 How do you catch flu?